Durban International Airport

-The airport is 22 miles (35km) north of Durban.
+The airport is 21 miles (34km) north of Durban.

 Getting to the city

-Numerous car rental companies represented at the airport include Avis, Khaya, Budget, Europcar, Hertz and National.
+Numerous car rental companies are represented at the airport including Avis, Alamo, Budget, Thrifty, Europcar, Dollar, National and Hertz.

-The newly built airport terminal has a modern and substantial range of facilities.
-These include ATMS, banks, lounges, a post office, restaurants and bars, and 52 retail outlets.
-Disabled facilities are excellent; those with special needs should contact their airline in advance.
+The newly built airport terminal has a modern and substantial range of facilities, including ATMs, banks, lounges, restaurants and bars, a prayer room, and a large variety of retail outlets.
+Disabled facilities are excellent, although those with special needs should contact their airline in advance.

-Business services are provided in the BIDAir Premium Lounge on the third level, including phones, newspapers, televisions and snacks.
+Business services are provided in the Bidvest Premier Lounge, with payed entrance, on the third level, including newspapers, televisions, and snacks.